 Figure 1.
-Need assessment Results in the machining industry (left) and the automotive industry employment.
+Need assessment Results in the machining industry (left) and the automotive industry

+From the needs assessment results above it appears that aspects of soft skills (leadership, personality, and motivation) is the dominant labor required as a condition of employment.
 Therefore, to complement the results of the needs assessment also conducted a Focused Group Discussion (FGD) with stakeholders namely, representatives of vocational secondary school, industry, Department of Education, and Vocational Education Expert specifically discuss how important aspects of soft skills required in jobs for workers.
 From the FGD result that soft skill aspects important in order is: discipline, honesty, commitment, responsibility, confidence, ethics, manners, and cooperation.